gigachad80/S3-Bucket-Enum-Nuclei-Template/README.md

 ### 🤔 Why This Project ?

 This project was created to enhance a paid Nuclei template I found on a Telegram channel.
 The original template was designed to scan for exposed AWS S3 buckets, but it lacked several features I thought could make it more effective.
-So, I decided to build on top of it and add more detailed detection, better matchers, and extended support for various S3 misconfigurations.🗿
+So, I decided to build on top of it and add more detailed detection, better matchers, and extended support for various S3 misconfigurations🗿.

 ### 💓 Credits:

- * Credits go to the original author of the paid AWS S3 scanner template shared on that Telegram channel , without their work, this upgrade wouldn't exist.😂
+ * Credits go to the original author of the paid AWS S3 scanner template shared on that Telegram channel , without his/her work, this upgrade wouldn't exist😂.

 ### ⌚ Total Time Taken to Develop & Test